neekko/neopets/display-all-pets/readme.md

+**How-To**

 Go to [https://www.neopets.com/userinfo.phtml](https://www.neopets.com/userinfo.phtml) and paste the code at the beginning of the **About Me** box, then click Change Your Details.
-The result will disable the carousel and display all your pets with their info.
+The result will disable the carousel on your user lookup and display all your pets with their info.

 ```
 <style>